tuucay4/practical-devops-bootcamp/Week_3/README.md

-# Week 2 — Platform Deployment with systemd
+# Week 2 — App Deployment with systemd
 Deploy a three-tier e-commerce application as Linux systemd services on AWS EC2.